venturadan/startup/notes.md

 8. Vite lets you finally easily use modules because it manages all the stuff
 9. when changing `<a>` links to `Navlinks`, why do we not want to do that for the GitHub link (or we could, and what would that mean, exactly)?
 	1. we don't need shadow DOM to worry about routing/updated to that?
-10. Doing lots of long chunks of code in class doesn't seem to be great for people watching

 # Week 13
 1. Why is ransomware so bad?
 Why not just have backups?